smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/02 - SQL Query Processing Order.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can summarize the four table operators into the following:
 *  There is only one true type of table join, the Cartesian product.  `INNER` and `OUTER JOIN` are restricted cartesian products where the `ON` predicate specifies the restriction.
 *  The `APPLY` operator is used when you want to return values from a table-valued function.
-*  The `PIVOT` and `UNPIVOT` are two operators in SQL Server that are used to rotate rows into columns and vice versa.
+*  The `PIVOT` and `UNPIVOT` are two operators in SQL Server that rotate rows into columns and vice versa.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To best understand that joins are simply restricted cartesian products, the following two statements below produce the exact same result set.
-The first statement uses an `INNER JOIN`, and the second statement uses the `CROSS JOIN` syntax.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To best understand that joins are simply restricted cartesian products, the following two statements below produce the same result set.
+The first statement uses an `INNER JOIN`, and the second uses the `CROSS JOIN` syntax.

 ```sql
 --Statement 1